-GSK’s US employees were struggling to comprehend the company’s mammoth 80-page Commercial Practices and Policies (CPP) document.
+The US employees at a global pharmaceutical company were struggling to comprehend the mammoth 80-page Commercial Practices and Policies (CPP) document.
 It meant they were constantly calling the already-under-pressure compliance team for answers over email and phone, sometimes dozens of times a day.
 The process needed a radical overhaul, fast.

 Worse still, what about the people who weren’t calling the compliance team?
 There was a real risk of employees being so bamboozled by the policy docs that they wouldn’t follow them.